Commentary: Lost in America

 Nashville, Tenn., Oct.
-22 – Supporters of President Trump displayed a wide variety of fanciful clothing and flags.
+22 – Supporters of former President Donald Trump ouside the final presidential debate of the electoral cycle at Belmont University.
 (Photo: John Partipilo)

 Like many political junkies cooling their heels while awaiting herd immunity, I’ve spent a lot of time this spring puzzling over the present state and future trajectory of the post-Trump Republican Party.
 Will it transition from something that looks like a cult back into something that looks like a party?
 And maybe take up governing as a refreshing alternative to hero worship?